imlystyi/goodteacher-api/README.md

 ## Technologies and platforms

-The project is based on [Spring API](https://spring.io/guides/tutorials/rest/) and JPA; also it uses the H2 database as a repository.
+The project is based on [Spring API](https://spring.io/guides/tutorials/rest/) and JPA; also it uses the H2 database as a data repository.